-Choosing a Counselor is personal.
+Choosing a counselor is personal.
 There are as many different styles of therapy as there are types of people.
 This is great in that there are many more choices than there used to be; however, it can be dauting to know how to choose.
 It's important to get a sense of the counselor and feel that they are on your "wavelength" before deciding.
-My theoretical orientation (my education and preferred use of techniques and skills) are Rogerian, Ecopsychological, and Dialectical Behavioral.
+My theoretical orientation (my master's and post-graduate education and preferred use of techniques and skills) are Rogerian, Ecopsychology, and Dialectical Behavior Therapy (DBT).
+Regardless of the specific or advanced area of counseling you are interested in, these will be the basic tools and skills you will learn in therapy.

 This Rogerian foundation places unconditional positive regard for all clients in the highest priority.
 It is an egalitarian relationship where you are empowered to set goals, decide what resonates for you, and are seen as the expert of your own life.